 Your rights if you have a common law tenancy

 A common law tenancy is covered by the agreement you make with your landlord.
-It is not a statutory tenancy, which means your rights do not come from any specific laws.
+It's not a statutory tenancy, which means your rights do not come from any specific laws.
 You still have rights, even if you do not have a written contract.

 You'll usually have a common law tenancy if you:

-rent your home from the police or fire service
+rent your home from the military, police or fire service

 You're unlikely to have a common law tenancy if you rent your home from: